 Marrakesh is one of the world's great shopping destinations.
-The full gamut of Moroccan crafts – both traditional and contemporary – can be found here and few travellers return from a trip empty handed.
-In the souqs, haggling is the name of the game although some medina boutiques and all the ville nouvelle design shops are fixed price.
+The full gamut of Moroccan crafts – both traditional and contemporary – can be found here, and few travellers return from a trip empty handed.
+In the souqs, haggling is the name of the game although some medina boutiques and all the Ville Nouvelle design shops are fixed price.

-'Souq' means 'market', but when locals refer to ‘the souqs’ they mean the maze of market streets north of the Djemaa El Fna and southwest of the Musée de Marrakesh.
+'Souq' means 'market', but when locals refer to ‘the souqs’, they mean the maze of market streets north of the Djemaa El Fna and southwest of the Musée de Marrakech.
 The main thoroughfare from the Djemaa El Fna, Souq Semmarine (Leather Souq), sells a hodgepodge of local crafts.
 Prices are at their most expensive here, given the high price of real estate on the main drag, and products often come from specialist souqs just a few streets away.
 It is always better to buy products direct in dedicated souqs, especially in the case of carpets, metalware and leatherwork.
-The smaller qissariat (covered markets), which run between Souqs Smata and El Kebir (literally, ‘the big souq’), usually have lower-priced crafts.
+The smaller qissaria (covered markets), which run between Souqs Smata and El Kebir (literally, ‘the big souq’), usually have lower-priced crafts.

 Natural henna dye – extracted from the dried leaves of the henna tree – is applied traditionally during celebrations, particularly on the Islamic festival of Eid Al Adha and before wedding ceremonies when the women gather together to adorn the bride-to-be.
 Henna tattoo artists hang out on Djemaa El Fna.
 Be careful, though: some may use ‘black henna’, which can contain chemicals known to cause skin allergies, rather than natural henna, which is a reddish brown.
 Henna Cafe and Marrakech Henna Art Cafe both have henna artists on hand and guarantee they use natural henna.